William Barber (Ontario politician): Political career

 He was a member of the Legislative Assembly of Ontario for Halton from 1867 to 1875.
 In 1871 the Liberal Party dropped Barber as their candidate in the upcoming election, due to his support for Premier J. Sandfield Macdonald's self-described "Patent Combination" government.
 In his stead, the party selected William Durie Lyon and the radical 'Clear Grits' platform he championed.
 Despite the withdrawal of Liberal support, Barber ran as an independent and successfully fended off Lyon's challenge, largely thanks to the significant Conservative support he had acquired.

-Four years after initially deselecting Barber, the Liberal Party readopted him at the 1875 election, thus preventing Lyon from contesting the riding of Halton on behalf of the party.

-Following the 1875 election, he was disqualified for having induced a voter to stay home, and a byelection was held on November 15, 1875 which was won by William Durie Lyon.
+Following the 1871 election however, Lyon provided a crucial vote to his former Liberal peers when they moved to oust Sandfield Macdonald's ministry, (Note: In the five recorded divisions that demonstrated the Sandfield Macdonald ministry's lost of parliamentary confidence (took place between December 13 and 18, 1871), Barber voted against the ministry in the first three divisions on December 13, 14 and 15, and did not vote on the final two divisions on December 18.) and supported the subsequent Liberal government.
+He was again adopted as the Liberal Party candidate at the 1875 election and won reelection as such.
+The victory was shortlived however.
+Following the 1875 election, he was unseated for having induced a voter to stay home, and did not stand in the subsequent byelection held on November 15, 1875.
+He was succeeded by which was won by his erstwhile Liberal rival Lyon.